-Below you will find the accountability ratings for Belton ISD and each campus.
-2016 is the third year that the Texas Education Agency has assigned a rating for each district and campus of “met standard,” "improvement required," or “not rated” based on student performance on the State of Texas Assessment of Academic Readiness.
-Belton ISD and all of its campuses received the state's highest rating, “met standard.”Current School Reports & RatingsThe most current district and campus Federal report cards can be found on the Texas Education Agency's website: Federal Report Cards.Accountability reports from previous years can be found on Belton ISD's website: Previous Accountability Ratings.For a detailed explanation of the state's accountability rating system, please refer to the Overview of 2016 Accountability.For an explanation of terms used in the Texas Academic Performance Reports (TAPR), please refer to the Guidelines for the Texas Academic Performance Report for 2014-2015.
+The accountability ratings for Belton ISD and each campus are reported each year.
+For 2017, the district ratings for financial, academic, and accreditation status are listed above.
+2017 is the third year that the Texas Education Agency has assigned a rating for each district and campus of "met standard." "improvement required," or "not rated" based on student performance on the State of Texas Assessment of Academic Readiness.
+Belton ISD and all of its campuses received the state's highest rating, "met standard."